The Kim Salmon Tym Experi-mental "flame guitar"

 At some stage in the UK Kim took the scratchplate off and carved flames into the plastic with a knife heated over a gas stove and then painted the cut outs with modellers enamel in a bright yellow and red.
 From this point on this guitar would be known by friends and Scientists as "the flame guitar".

-Very few photos of this guitar exist today but my friend Joe Presedo, who played in the Scientists in the UK in the mid 80's managed to track down a couple of grainy live pics.
+Very few photos of this guitar exist today but Joe Presedo, who played in the Scientists in the UK in the mid 80's managed to track down a couple of grainy live pics.

 The guitar was also used, by Tony Thewlis in the Solid Gold Hell filmclip because, they thought it looked better than Tony's Strat.